keboola/connection-docs/sunkendatatemple/index.md

 ## Dives
 Each “dive” is a run of the game application.
 Based on how many “secrets” are entered, the application knows how far in the game you are.

 The first dive is “free” — no secret needs to be entered.
-Just click the “Run” button on the right (or below if you’re on mobile):
+Just click the “RUN COMPONENT” button on the right (or below if you’re on mobile):

 {: .image-popup}
 ![Screenshot - Free dive](/sunkendatatemple/05-free-dive.png)